Fayzul101/Attention-Based-CNN-Model-for-Code-Smell-Detection/README.md

 # Attention-Based-CNN-Model-for-Code-Smell-Detection

 Model Description:

-For code smell classification work, we have developed a sequential model to implement the deep neural network.
-In total it has 7 layers.
-Described below are all the 7 layers that we have defined in our model.
+We have developed a sequential model for code smell classification work to implement the deep neural network.
+It has 7 layers in total.
+Below are all 7 layers that we have defined in our model.
--	The first layer of the model is a 1D CNN layer having 128 filters and kernel size as 1.
+-	The first layer of the model is a 1D CNN layer having 128 filters and a kernel size of 1.
 The activation of the neurons has been done using the activation function ‘ReLU’.
--	Another layer of 1D CNN layer have been used as the second layer in our model.
+-	Another layer of 1D CNN layer has been used as the second layer in our model.
 The second layer has 64 filters with kernel size 1.
 The neurons of this layer have been activated using “tanh” as the activation function.
 -	As for the third layer in the model, we have added an attention block.
-It is a self-attention block which assigns attention weights to different parts of the input.
+It is a self-attention block that assigns attention weights to different parts of the input.
 Thus, making some parts of the input data more important than other parts.
 -	For the fourth layer, a flatten layer has been used.
 The purpose of this layer is to connect the convolution layer with the dense layers.
 -	The fifth layer of the model is a dense layer.
 This layer has 64 filters.
 The neurons of this layer activate using the activation function “ReLU”.
 -	In the sixth layer of the model, we have defined a dropout layer.
-This layer drops out 40% of the neurons in order to prevent overfitting the model.
+This layer drops out 40% of the neurons to prevent overfitting the model.
 -	As for the final layer, we have used dense layer in our model.
 It is the output layer of our model.
 So, for this reason, it has only one filter and uses the activation function “sigmoid”.
 Since our aim is to get a binary prediction.

 Model Compilation, Training and Evaluation: